-- Creates a "by right," CEQA-exempt, time-limited (90-180 day) approval process closely modeled on SB 35 of 2017 and AB 2011 of 2022 for affordable housing projects (including qualifying ground-floor commercial, childcare center and community center uses) on land owned by religious organizations and higher education institutions. - O Such a project can be entitled to approval even if the project is inconsistent with applicable local general plan and zoning requirements. - A project is entitled to a height of one story above applicable local requirements and to specified minimum residential densities of between 10-40 dwelling units per acre, depending upon the project's location. - Local agencies may establish objective development standards consistent with this statute. - O Design review may be conducted by the Planning Commission or the Board of Supervisors.
-That design review shall be objective and be strictly focused on assessing compliance with criteria required for streamlined, ministerial review of projects, as well as any reasonable objective design standards published and adopted by ordinance or resolution by a local jurisdiction before submittal of the development to the local government and shall be broadly applicable to developments within the jurisdiction.
+- Creates a "by right," CEQA-exempt, time-limited (90-180 day) approval process closely modeled on SB 35 of 2017 and AB 2011 of 2022 for affordable housing projects (including qualifying ground-floor commercial, childcare center and community center uses) on land owned by religious organizations and higher education institutions. - Such a project can be entitled to approval even if the project is inconsistent with applicable local general plan and zoning requirements. - A project is entitled to a height of one story above applicable local requirements and to specified minimum residential densities of between 10-40 dwelling units per acre, depending upon the project's location.

-IV.
+- Local agencies may establish objective development standards consistent with this statute. - Design review may be conducted by the Planning Commission or the Board of Supervisors. - That design review shall be objective and be strictly focused on assessing compliance with criteria required for streamlined, ministerial review of projects, as well as any reasonable objective design standards published and adopted by ordinance or resolution by a local jurisdiction before submittal of the development to the local government and shall be broadly applicable to developments within the jurisdiction.

 Policies to Reduce Fire Risk

-(A) General Authority
+General Authority

-- o Public Resources Code § 4117: - Any county, city, or district may adopt ordinances, rules, or regulations to provide fire prevention restrictions or regulations that are necessary to meet local conditions of weather, vegetation, or other fire hazards.
+Public Resources Code section § 4117:

+Any county, city, or district may adopt ordinances, rules, or regulations to provide fire prevention restrictions or regulations that are necessary to meet local conditions of weather, vegetation, or other fire hazards.
 Such ordinances, rules, or regulations may be more restrictive than state statutes in order to meet local fire hazard conditions.

-(B) Fire Hazard Severity Zone Maps
+Fire Hazard Severity Zone Maps

-- o Government Code §§ 51175 et seq. - A local agency shall designate, by ordinance, moderate, high, and very high fire hazard severity zones in its jurisdiction within 120 days of receiving recommendations from the State Fire Marshal. - A local agency can include areas not identified by the State Fire Marshal following findings supported by substantial evidence that such designations are necessary. - A local agency shall not decrease the level of fire hazard severity zones identified by the State Fire Marshal.
+Government Code sections §§ 51175 et seq.

+A local agency shall designate, by ordinance, moderate, high, and very high fire hazard severity zones in its jurisdiction within 120 days of receiving recommendations from the State Fire Marshal

+A local agency can include areas not identified by the State Fire Marshal following findings supported by substantial evidence that such designations are necessary.

+A local agency shall not decrease the level of fire hazard severity zones identified by the State Fire Marshal

-(C) Significance for Development: Defensible Space
+Significance for Development: Defensible Space

-- o In areas within a Very High Fire Hazard Severity Zone: - 1.
-Maintain Defensible Space of 100 feet from each side and from the front and rear of the structure, but not beyond the property line.
+In areas within a Very High Fire Hazard Severity Zone:

+- 1. Maintain Defensible Space of 100 feet from each side and from the front and rear of the structure, but not beyond the property line.
 Government Code § 51182. - 2.
 Local Ordinance may require greater distances. - 3.
-Local Ordinance may also require fuel modification beyond the property line in order to maintain 100 feet of defensible space from a structure.
+Local Ordinance may also require fuel modification beyond the property line in order to maintain 100 feet of defensible space from a structure

-(D) Significance for Development: State Minimum Fire Safe Regulations
+Significance for Development: State Minimum Fire Safe Regulations

-- o In areas within a Very High Fire Hazard Severity Zone: - 1.
-New Development Must Comply with the State's Minimum Fire Safe Regulations.
-Public Resources Code § 4290; 14 CCR §§ 1270 et seq. - 2.
-State's Minimum Fire Safe Regulations provide for emergency access; signing and building numbering; private water supply reserves for emergency fire use; vegetation modification, fuel breaks, greenbelts, and measures to preserve undeveloped ridgelines. - o Building Setback Requirements (14 CCR § 1276.01) - All parcels shall provide a minimum 30-foot setback for all buildings from all property lines and/or the center of a road, except as follows:
+In areas within a Very High Fire Hazard Severity Zone:

+- 1. New Development Must Comply with the State's Minimum Fire Safe Regulations.
+Public Resources Code § 4290; 14 CCR § § 1270 et seq. - 2.
+State's Minimum Fire Safe Regulations provide for emergency access; signing and building numbering; private water supply reserves for emergency fire use; vegetation modification, fuel breaks, greenbelts, and measures to preserve undeveloped ridgelines.